Hannes1/react-native-wenet/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Acknowledge

+1. Most of the code is written by the good people at [Wenet](https://github.com/wenet-e2e/wenet)
+2. I plan on using a lot of [Playtorch](https://github.com/facebookresearch/playtorch) code for writing jsi (linking c++ and react native)

 ## License